Handling model risk with XVAs: First Layer HVA: HVA for Individual Deals

+\brem \emph{(i)} If the trader is not willing or unable to use the fair valuation model, the bank may consider liquidating the deal at $\tsd$.
+To render this case, one just needs to stop the process $\pal^\d$ at $\tsd$. {\rm

+\emph{(ii)}} One could consider products with knock-out features.
+In that case, one would need to introduce an additional stopping time (deactivation time) $\ted$, and to stop $\pal^\d$ at $\ted$. {\rm

-\brem We could also consider American or game claims with exercise times possibly $<\Tb^\d$ under the control of the bank and/or client, in which case $\tau_e^{\d}$ should be understood as the corresponding exercise time.
-Callability by the bank is actually the source of Darwinian model risk in \citet*{AlbaneseCrepeyIabichino19}.
+\emph{(iii)}} We could also consider American or game claims with exercise times possibly $<\Tb^\d$ under the control of the bank and/or client, in which case $\tau_e^{\d}$ as above should be understood as the corresponding exercise time.
 Further adjustments are then required to deal with possibly suboptimal stopping by the bank (suboptimal stopping by the client can be conservatively ignored in the modeling).
 These adjustments are the topic of \citet*{BenezetCrepeyEssaket23}.
-In the present paper we assume no American early exercise features.
+In the present paper we assume no early exercise features. \erem